barbagroup/cuIBM/README.md

 ### Compiling cuIBM

 cuIBM is currently hosted on [BitBucket](https://bitbucket.org/anushk/cuibm).
-Run the following command to create a local copy on your machine:
+Run the following commands to create a local copy in the folder `src` in the home directory (any other folder with appropriate read/write permissions can also be used):

+    > mkdir -p $HOME/src
+    > cd $HOME/src
     > hg clone https://bitbucket.org/anushk/cuibm

 To compile, set the environment variable `CUSP_DIR` to point to the directory with the CUSP library.
 For a `bash` shell, add the following line to the file `~/.bashrc` or `~/.bash_profile`:

     export CUSP_DIR=/path/to/cusp/folder

+which for the above case would be `$HOME/lib/cusp-library`

 And reload the file: